wp-plugins/wp-members/readme.txt

 == Upgrade Notice ==

-WP-Members 3.0.9 is a feature release, see release notes.
+WP-Members 3.0.10 is intermediate release leading to 3.1.0, see release notes.
 WP-Members 3.0.0 is a major version release.
 Please review the changelog: http://rkt.bz/v30

 == Screenshots ==